Rippling vs Gusto (2026)

 What is the difference between Rippling vs Gusto?

-Rippling is best for: Growing companies that need HR, IT, and payroll consolidated as headcount increases.
-Gusto is best for: Early-stage US companies that need simple, reliable payroll and benefits at low cost.
+Rippling is best for: Growing companies that need HR, payroll, IT, and finance consolidated as headcount increases with custom pricing.
+Gusto is best for: Early-stage US companies that need simple, reliable payroll and benefits at $49/month base plus $6/person.

 How does pricing compare between Rippling vs Gusto?

-Rippling uses a custom model.
+Rippling uses a custom model with pricing on request.
 Gusto uses a subscription model, starting at $49 per month.

 View full Rippling profile